argoproj/argo-cd/docs/proposals/promotion-strategy.md

 This proposal introduces a system of push-by-pr-merge.
 Instead of representing the change promotion state in some external system, it is represented as PRs against environment branches containing "hydrated" (or "rendered") manifests.
 The "wait" stages of the promotion process (performance tests, manual approvals, etc.) are represented as commit statuses blocking PR merges.
 The state of the entire system is visible in the git/SCM interface.
 This system is generalizable to many organizations, relying on near-ubiquitous SCM concepts, allowing the promotion tool to be open-sourced.

 ![Diagram showing the promote-by-pr-merge strategy.
 Changes originate as PRs against the main (DRY) branch.
 A tool then generates PRs for each environment with the hydrated manifests.
 The tool merges the PRs in the designated order.
 Changes are immediately synced out to the cluster on PR merge.](images/promote-by-pr-merge.png)

+**IMPORTANT:** "Environment branches" here refers only to the machine-generated branches and their machine-generated contents.
+Directories are a much better "write" user interface, so directories in a single branch should be used for users to declare their intent (via Helm, Kustomize, etc.).
+Only the automated tooling should interact with the environment branches.
+Using a branch per environment allows us to easily model "one change to one environment" as a PR without dealing with complex merge scenarios against a single branch.
+It also provides a readable, intuitive "history of this environment" interface via the SCM's commit history page.

 #### Reversion